 NOTE: The total amount that needs to be paid will be confirmed in your Confirmation of Enrolment (CoE).

-Please note that UYSD is not currently offering full-fee placements as of current.
-However please check the university’s website for more information.
+Please note that USyd is not currently offering full-fee placements.
+However, please check the university's website for the most up-to-date information.

 What To Do Next?